 P warmed up bea-uuuutifully.

 So I popped over a few jumps that were already set up to show off to Husband how P doesn’t stop, but he was too busy looking at his phone and didn’t even see.
-Since I had jumped P the day before and I’m still a little guarded about his health, I decided to just cover a tiny x-rail with the carpet and see what happened.
+Since I had jumped P the day before I decided to just cover a tiny x-rail with the carpet and see what happened.

 Besides that ever so slight hesitation, he was a champ.
 We only did it twice because why even bother doing it more than that?

 But we still had to bring it back to the barn.